 2.2.1 Isolation and proving Koch’s postulates

 Isolation procedures followed standard protocols for fungal pathogens.
 Small sections were cut from the advancing edge of necrotic lesions on symptomatic turmeric leaves.
-These tissues were subjected to surface sterilization by immersion in 0.1% mercuric chloride (HgCl2) solution for 30 seconds.
+These tissues were subjected to surface sterilization by immersion in 0.1% mercuric chloride (HgCl2) solution for 30 s.
 Tissues were then rinsed three times in sterile distilled water and air-dried on sterile filter paper before being plated onto Potato Dextrose Agar (PDA) medium.

-For purification, colonies exhibiting typical Colletotrichum morphology (Weir et al., 2012; Liu et al., 2016) were sub-cultured using the hyphal tip method onto fresh PDA plates to ensure only a single strain was maintained.
+Colonies displaying characteristicColletotrichum morphology (Weir et al., 2012; Liu et al., 2016) were purified using the hyphal-tip technique to obtain single-strain cultures.
 To prove Koch’s postulates, pathogenicity tests were conducted.
 A 5 mm culture disc was taken from the actively growing margin of seven-day old pure cultures.
 Healthy, detached turmeric leaves were selected, and the inoculation site was pin-pricked slightly using a sterile needle.
 The culture disc was placed on the pin-pricked site, and a piece of moist cotton was placed on top to maintain localized humidity.
 Control leaves were treated identically with a sterile, non-colonized PDA disc and moist cotton.
 Successful establishment of the disease was confirmed by the development of typical yellow to brown symptoms after several days.
 Koch’s postulates were considered complete only after the identical fungal pathogen was successfully re-isolated from the artificially infected tissue (Agrios, 2005; Sinclair & Dhingra, 2017).

 2.2.2 Virulence profiling of isolates

-The relative virulence of the 12 isolates was assessed quantitatively using the detached leaf inoculation assay described above.
-Two primary metrics were quantified based on multiple replications:

-Days Taken for Symptom Development (DTSD): The time, in days, required for visible necrotic or chlorotic lesions to appear post-inoculation.
+Virulence of the 12 isolates was quantified using the detached leaf assay described above.
+Two metrics were recorded for each isolate: Days Taken for Symptom Development (DTSD): The time, in days, required for visible necrotic or chlorotic lesions to appear post-inoculation.

 Lesion Size: The length and breadth of the necrotic lesions were measured at 12 Days after inoculation (DAI), and the lesion area (cm2) was calculated as an objective measure of pathogen virulence.